tsgates/arch-wiki-markdown/wiki/XScreenSaver.md

 > XScreenSaver as wallpaper under xcompmgr

-xcompmgr may cause problems, so you need to use xwinwrap to run it in order to use it as wallpaper.
-You can find it as shantz-xwinwrap-bzr in the AUR.
+xcompmgr may cause problems.
+One recommended solution is to use xwinwrap to run it in order to use it as wallpaper.
+Find it as shantz-xwinwrap-bzr in the AUR.

 Run it with the following command: